simone-contorno/rt-assignment-2/README.md

     <li>second_assignment: contains the map of the circuit.</li>
     <li>second_assignment_node: contains 2 source files .cpp
         <ul>
-            <li>robot.cpp: controls the robot to follow the ciruit avoiding the borders; for this task it reads data from laser scanners.</li>
+            <li>robot.cpp: controls the robot to follow the ciruit avoiding the borders; for this task it reads data from laser scanners,
+            compare them (on the left and on the right) when it is too close to an obstacle (in front of its) and choose the direction where there is more space.</li>
             <li>robot_controller.cpp: provides the user interface to digit commands.</li>
         </ul>
     </li>
-    <li>second_assignment_server: contains the source file server.cpp that provide a service that take in input the requested command from the robot_controller node, and execute the corrisponding task; Robot.srv is the file used by this service.</li>
+    <li>second_assignment_server: contains the source file server.cpp that provides a service that takes in input the requested command from the robot_controller node, and           execute the corrisponding task; Robot.srv is the file used by this service.</li>
 </ul>

 Look the pseudocode files into the corresponding directories for more details.<br>